 Those who passed the Civil Engineering Licensure examination are exempted from taking the Civil Service Examination.
 They can work in government offices without a civil service eligibility.

-National Passing Rates for the Civil Engineering Licensure Exam
+You can view the passing rates for the Civil Engineering Licensure Exam here

 Career Opportunities for BSCE graduates